KeyboardGecko/Ashes-hard-reset-animated-dialogs-mod/README.md

     - every frame should have length of 6 symbols max
     - every frame should have a distinct name across ALL the frames.
    The same goes for sounds/voices.
 Currently voice files are just put together, without any subfolders.
-5. You ar now ready to create your animation.
+5. You are now ready to create your animation.
 Put frames into graphics/dialog/<character> and sounds into sounds/voices.
 6. Load audio file.
    Preferably **WAV** (the only format that draws the waveform correctly).
 UPD: loading .ogg now creates a .wav, which is used once to draw a waveform.
 You can safely remove it.
 9. Place **clipmarks** on the timeline ("B" hotkey).